Allergy & Immunology Billing Services in North Carolina

 Frequently Asked Questions

-All major NC payers: Blue Cross Blue Shield of North Carolina, Aetna, Cigna, UHC, NC Medicaid Managed Care (including WellCare, AmeriHealth Caritas, Healthy Blue), and Medicare through Palmetto GBA.
+All major NC payers: Blue Cross Blue Shield of North Carolina, Aetna, Cigna, UnitedHealthcare, Humana, NC Medicaid Managed Care (including AmeriHealth Caritas North Carolina, Healthy Blue (BCBS NC), UnitedHealthcare of North Carolina), and Medicare through Palmetto GBA (Jurisdiction M).
 If a payer accepts allergy & immunology patients in North Carolina, we submit and follow-up on claims with them.

 The most frequent allergy & immunology denials we see from NC payers include allergy skin testing bills per individual allergen tested, choosing between 95115 (single injection), 95117 (2+ injections), and 95120-95134 (professional component with antigen provision) depends on who prepared the antigen, biologics like omalizumab (j2357), dupilumab (j0881), and mepolizumab (j2182) require prior authorization, weight-based dosing verification, and step-therapy documentation.
 Our team catches these before submission by applying both allergy & immunology coding expertise and NC payer-specific rules to every claim.